phaserjs/phaser/README.md

 * PIXI.Sprite.tintedTexture contains a canvas object that holds the tinted version of the Sprite.
 This is only populated in Canvas, not in WebGL.
 * ScaleManager.scaleSprite will no longer try and scale a display object that doesn't have a scale property.
 * The LoadTexture component has a new property `customRender` which is checked for in the Core postUpdate to know when to render custom elements like Videos.
+* BitmapText line spacing and word wrapping has been vastly improved and bought in-line with how Pixi 3 handles it, but with additional anchor support.

 ### Bug Fixes